 Your eyes are very precious, so you should do your research before making any decisions.
 At Liberty Laser Eye Center, we’re the expert to answer your questions.
-Our LASIK expert answers your questions:
+Our LASIK expert, Dr. Tanchel, answers your frequently asked questions below:

 What is LASIK?